ShuanDeMorian/AI/Attention/Attention is all you need/readme.md

 9. using keras encoder-decoder with attention : https://machinelearningmastery.com/encoder-decoder-attention-sequence-to-sequence-prediction-keras/
 10. Github-Attention is all you need, keras 구현 : https://github.com/Lsdefine/attention-is-all-you-need-keras/blob/master/transformer.py
 11. 어텐션 메커니즘 - https://ratsgo.github.io/from%20frequency%20to%20semantics/2017/10/06/attention/
+12. Attention is all you need paper 뽀개기 : https://pozalabs.github.io/transformer/